-So often we never know the history of the dogs we take into our care.
+So often we never know the history of the dogs that come into Old Dog Haven care.
 Faline is one of those, a mystery.
-How did such a petite, pretty dog end up “stray”?
+People ask: How did such a petite, pretty dog end up “stray”?

-Thanks to donations to Old Dog Haven, Faline had a thorough intake exam.
-That had to be done in 2 appointments so that she wasn’t overwhelmed.
-She’s undergone a dental, 7 rotting teeth were pulled.
-Faline is eating well and she’s gained the weight she needed to gain.
-Physically, she’s doing well now we hope to get her emotionally well too.
+Thanks to donations to ODH, Faline had a thorough intake exam which had to be done in two appointments so that she wasn’t overwhelmed.
+She’s now had a dental and seven rotting teeth were pulled.
+As a result, Faline is eating well and she’s gained the weight she needed to gain.
+Physically, she’s doing well and with more patience and good care we hope to get her emotionally well too.

 Update: After almost 4 years, this little girl’s health finally failed her and her loving Final Refuge home had to say goodbye.
 She was blessed to have a loving and very patient Final Refuge home that allowed her to heal at her own pace and truly join the pack and family.
 She will be deeply missed.